matthewhirschey/holiday-circuit-playground/projects/day-04-snowman-glow/README.md

 - Keep connections secure
 - Adult supervision for tools
 - Keep track of small parts
-- Never connect LEDs directly to pins without resistors
+- Typically, you ever connect LEDs directly to pins without resistors.
+However, the circuit playground express has resistors built in!

 ## Parent Notes
 1. Software Setup (Do this before the activity):